lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 If your question pertains to scheduled jobs on Yonyou’s side (such as system backups or data synchronization), note that these are fully managed by Yonyou.
 Their internal processes are not visible to us, so we do not have details regarding job names or frequencies."

 ### business email

+below is the interview feedback for candidate whom we interviewed just now, feel free to edit/add in your comments. if no further comments, pls also let me know so i can sent out asap
+<=
+Reviewed and I'm aligned with the feedback.
+No further comments from my end.
+Please go ahead and send it out.
+Thanks!
+/
+All good from me, no additional comments.
+Feel free to send it out.
+Thanks!
+/
+Looks good to me!
+No changes, please fire away.
+Thanks!

 Subject:​ Request to reschedule JPY changes deployment (Handover period)